Timothy102/plot/README.md

 ```

 And finally, the Gaussian distribution.
-First parameter is the mean and second is the standard deviation of the dataset you would like to graph.
+First parameter is the mean value, the second is the standard deviation and the third is the number of iterations.
+Adjust these parameters for experimentation.
 ```go
 PlotGaussian(4.2,1.2,1000)
 ```